Computer Information Systems: Security (CISS)

 Laboratory for network vulnerabilities from a hacker's perspective.
 Cyber security legal and ethical issues.
 Written security, use policy, and instance response policy.
 Scanning and penetration tests, vulnerability assessments and countermeasures for Windows and Linux operating systems.
 Secure programming, virtual private network (VPN), cryptography, wireless, Web, and remote access securities.
 Student must be enrolled in CISS 21, a concurrent lecture co-requisite.

-CISS 23 Network Analysis, Intrusion Detection/Prevention Systems
+CISS 23 Cyber, Cloud Network Intrusion Detection/Prevention Systems (IDS/IPS)

 3 Units (Degree Applicable, CSU)